cloudberrydb/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpch.md

 ---
 title: "[103-1] TPC-H: Decision Support Benchmark for Cloudberry Database"
+description: Run the TPC-H benchmark automatically on an existing Cloudberry Database cluster.
 ---

-# [103-1] TPC-H: Decision Support Benchmark for Cloudberry Database

 This tool is based on the benchmark tool [TPC-H](https://www.tpc.org/tpch/default5.asp).
 This repo will guide you on how to run the TPC-H benchmark automatically on an existing CloudberryDB cluster in the CloudberryDB Sandbox.